-A transaction in which the buyers and sellers of a property act independently and have no relationship to each other.
-The concept of an arm's length transaction is to ensure that both parties in the deal are acting in their own self-interest and are not subject to any pressure or duress from the other party.
+A transaction in which the buyers and sellers of a property act independently and have no relationship with each other.
+The concept of an arm's length transaction ensures that both parties act in their interest and are not subject to any pressure or duress from the other party.